YusufKhan-gamedev/uwux/README.md

 - `--debug` toggles off the release build flag when calling cargo.

-  **Summary**: If the `--debug` flag is not passed then it will build Aero in release mode
+  **Summary**: If the `--debug` flag is not passed then it will build Uwux in release mode
                and debug symbols will be avaliable.
 On the other hand, if the debug flag is passed then it will be built in debug mode and debug symbols will be still avaliable.
-By default Aero is built in release mode (with debug symbols) since it generates faster and smaller binaries which are easier to test.
+By default Uwux is built in release mode (with debug symbols) since it generates faster and smaller binaries which are easier to test.
 - `--no-run` prevents from running the built disk image in the emulator
-- `--bios` lets you choose the firmware the emulator will use when booting Aero, currently supported values are: `legacy` and `uefi`
+- `--bios` lets you choose the firmware the emulator will use when booting Uwux, currently supported values are: `legacy` and `uefi`
 - `--features` accepts a single comma-separated list of kernel crate features, please keep in mind that there cannot be spaces in between the values